bmelinden/vbSPTu/README.txt

 ---
 to do:
+- compute KL_xxx (VB) or lnPxxx (MAP) during Piter, and clear/remove fields from other move types, and use those results to compute lnL in Siter.
 - write simple test scripts, that systematically tests and demonstrates all functionality of all model classes
 - check that N=1 is handle correctly, in terms of priors and KL-terms